pmean/build-website/text/05/metaanalysis.md

 an overall effect.

-The formulas for confidence limits for this estimate are simple enough, but I won\'t present them here.
+The formulas for confidence limits for this estimate are simple enough, but I won't present them here.

 Example: A meta-analysis of inhaled steroid use in chronic obstructive pulmonary disease: